-- 3.5 The general distribution of sites (fig. 1) shows several noticeable trends, and in particular the concentration of monuments within the Walton Basin.
-As noted above, this area has already been the subject of a study by Gibson (1999a) which included excavations on two barrows, the Walton Cursus (which lies outside the present study area), three prehistoric enclosures and a flint scatter.
-The area has long been recognised as an one of great archaeological potential with the well-drained, fertile soils presenting an attractive area for settlement from the Mesolithic onwards.
+- 3.5 The general distribution of sites (Fig. 1) shows several noticeable trends, and in particular the concentration of monuments within the Walton Basin.
+As noted above, this area has already been the subject of a study by Gibson (1999a) which included excavations on two barrows, the Walton Cursus, three prehistoric enclosures and a flint scatter.
+The area has long been recognised as an one of great archaeological potential, with the well-drained, fertile soils presenting an attractive area for settlement from the Mesolithic onwards.
 It is ironic, however, that it is these very conditions and their potential for arable agriculture which now poses the greatest threat to the archaeological resource (Gibson 1999a, 1).
-Elsewhere, there is a distinct concentration in the north of the county to the east of the Ithon, and a general trend for higher numbers of monuments in the western, upland areas.
-To some extent this distribution may be a reflection of the pattern of upland survey, which to date has focused on the following areas: east of the upper Ithon; the Radnor Forest (west of the Walton Basin); and the Elan Valley in the extreme west.
-This may at least in part account for the noticeable lack of sites in the central region which has significant area of upland where prehistoric funerary and ritual monuments might have been expected. - 3.6 An examination of the relative altitudes of sites (Table 2; fig. 2) shows that the 70% are located above the 300m contour and 36 sites lie above 500m.
-This is largely a reflection of the regional topography which is dominated by significant blocks of upland divided north to south by the valleys of the Wye and Ithon, with the Lugg flowing west to east and the Teme forming the north-east boundary. - 3.7 As one would expect, the distribution of cropmark sites correlates well with lowland areas, with 20 of the 37 sites below 300m and 12 sites below 200m.
-There are 13 cropmark sites in the north of the county which have been recorded as possible round barrows, identified in the past from RAF vertical aerial photography, and although these are now considered likely to be spurious identifications, since the original source has not been traced they remain within the study.
+Elsewhere, there is a distinct concentration in the north of the county to the east of the River Ithon, and a general trend for higher numbers of monuments in the upland areas.
+To some extent this distribution may be a reflection of the pattern of upland survey, which to date has focused on the following areas: east of the upper Ithon; the Radnor Forest and Radnor Commons; and the Elan Valley in the extreme west.
+This may at least in part account for the noticeable lack of sites in the north-east of the county which has significant areas of upland where prehistoric funerary and ritual monuments might have been expected. - 3.6 An examination of the relative altitudes of sites (Table 2; Fig. 2) shows that 65% are located above the 300m contour and 43 sites lie above 500m.
+This is largely a reflection of the regional topography which is dominated by significant blocks of upland divided north to south by the valleys of the Wye and Ithon, with a number of more minor rivers, such as the Teme, flowing west to east. - 3.7 As one would expect, the distribution of cropmark sites correlates well with lowland areas, with 33 of the 38 sites below 300m, 22 of which are below 200m.
 The generally low numbers of cropmarks can be seen as a direct reflection of land-use, which is predominantly pasture or moorland, with the exception of lowland areas in the east where conditions are more favourable for cropmark formation.
 Undoubtedly, there are therefore a significant number of sites which preserve no surface trace and have not yet been revealed by aerial photography.